muppet9010/factorio-muppet-streamer/README.md

 - Call other players to help by teleporting them in via command.
 - Teleport the player to a range of possible target types via command.
 - Sets the ground on fire behind a player via command.
-- Drop a players inventory on the ground over time via command.
+- Drop a player's inventory on the ground over time via command.
+- Mix up players inventories between them via command.